Neoclassical Style - Interior Design Basics

 Furniture & Silhouettes

-Furniture pieces showcase classic forms—think straight backs, slender legs, and an emphasis on symmetrical arrangements.
-Sofas and chairs often sport rolled arms or square frames, referencing antique seating.
-Tables are echoed in the graceful lines of Grecian klismos chairs or the sturdy geometry of pedestal bases.
-Detailing is crisp but reserved, with fluted legs, subtle carvings, and occasional embellishments like medallions or laurel wreaths.
-Scale is carefully considered so each piece has presence but never overpowers the room.
-Upholstery leans toward natural fabrics, trimmed with piping or nailheads for refinement.
-Pieces are arranged to foster conversation and highlight the balanced proportions that define this enduring style.
+Furniture pieces typically have straight backs and legs, showcasing a certain simplicity and symmetry.
+Sofas or chairs commonly have rolled arms or square frames, which are typical for antique seating furniture.
+The lines of Grecian klismos chairs or the sturdy bases of pedestal tables.
+The detailing is elegant but restrained, often featuring fluted legs, subtle carvings and occasional embellishments such as medallions or laurel wreaths.
+Scale is also carefully considered so that each piece has presence and impact, but never overpowers the room.
+Upholstered pieces often combine natural fabrics with piped or nailed trim for a sophisticated finish.
+Pieces are typically placed in a way that encourages conversation and interaction, showcasing the harmonious proportions characteristic of the style. -

 Decor & Accessories